Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

     > True

 23. AWS Private Link provides a secure connection from the Customer's on-premise data center to the Snowflake.

     > False

+24. Snowflake supports federated authentication in all editions.

+    > True

+25. When Snowflake is configured to use Single Sign-on (sso), Snowflake receive the usernames and credentials from the sso service and loads them into the customer's Snowflake account

+    > False